 Truth: The market almost never makes 10%.
 In fact, in the past 88 years, only thrice has the S&P 500 ended the year with a positive return between the numbers 9 and 11!
-The market’s only consistent trait is its inconsistency, and while the market has actually returned an approximate annual average of 12%, you should expect to be surprised.
+The market’s only consistent trait is its inconsistency, so you should expect to be surprised.
 Every.
 Single.
 Year.

 Fantasy: Gold is a good hedge against inflation.
 (Or a good hedge against currency risk, or a good investment.
 Just take your pick.)